- 1.How does the Phantom 4 RTK differ from previous Phantom Series products?

 For each photo, the compensation value between the RTK module's antenna phase center and the CMOS center in NED coordinate system is recorded in the timestamp.
 MRK file under a folder named “survey”.

 - 1.How do I update the Phantom 4 RTK firmware?

 The Phantom 4 RTK firmware upgrade process is similar to that of the Phantom 4 Pro.
-Using the DJI Assistant 2 software, you can update the remote controller and aircraft firmware seperately.
+Using the DJI Assistant 2 software, you can update the remote controller and aircraft firmware separately .

 You can also update the drone and remote controller simultaneously through the GS RTK app.
-First yoyu connect the remote controller to the aircraft with OTG and USB cables, then follow the procedures explained in the remote contoller's GSRTK app.
+First you connect the remote controller to the aircraft with OTG and USB cables, then follow the procedures explained in the remote controller's GS RTK app.

 - 2.In what situations are the left/right TOF and infrared sensors active?